zehr0s/mobile-setup/README.md

 # A mobile setup

 ## Termux
-Run this lines of code in [Termux](https://wiki.termux.com/wiki/Main_Page) to download media from YT and TT.
+To download media from YT and TT run this lines of code in [Termux](https://wiki.termux.com/wiki/Main_Page), then share an url with [Termux](https://wiki.termux.com/wiki/Intents_and_Hooks).

 ```bash
 # Permissions
 termux-setup-storage